Learn something new every day

 In a simple example of an illusory correlation, a person could decide that Asian students are better at studying on the basis of knowing several Asian students who appear to do well in school.
 This person might ignore evidence from students of other races who are also good at studying while also not paying attention to Asian students who don't perform as well in school.
 Once an illusory correlation starts to form, people tend to seek out evidence to confirm it, rather than trying to disprove it by looking for evidence to the contrary.
 This leads to reinforcement of the illusory correlation over time.

 The formation of illusory correlations usually starts with memorable events that are easy for the person's brain to access.
-For instance, a student might wear her underwear backwards by mistake one day and then do well on a test.
-This event sticks in her mind and she decides that wearing her underwear backwards is lucky, even though she performed well on tests before.
+For instance, a student might wear her underwear backward by mistake one day and then do well on a test.
+This event sticks in her mind and she decides that wearing her underwear backward is lucky, even though she performed well on tests before.
 Readily available memories tend to rise to the top of a person's memory, and they will become evidence to support an illusory correlation even though there may be plenty of evidence that contradicts the apparent connection.

 Illusory correlations can spread through society.
 As people hear stereotypes and urban legends, they absorb them and look for confirming information around them.
 Many people believe, for example, that eating sugar makes children hyperactive, although studies do not support this.
 When someone who believes this sees a child being active after consuming candy, it confirms the illusory correlation.
 Incidents where children ate candy and behaved normally afterward are not as readily available to the person's memory.